 If you have pain in your lower back due to sacroiliac (SI) joint pain, fusion surgery is an option.
 At Florida Medical Pain Management, with offices in St. Petersburg, New Port Richey, and Spring Hill, Florida, you get answers as to the extent of your SI joint pain, especially if more conservative treatments like medications and physical therapy fail to help you find relief.
-Call the nearest office or book an appointment online to learn about your options for sacroiliac joint fusion.
+Call the nearest office or book an appointment online to speak to a Sacroiliac Joint Fusion Specialist.

 Sacroiliac Joint Fusion Q & A

 When you have misalignments in the sacroiliac joint, you experience pain in your lower back, hips, pelvis, and groin.
 This joint connects your hip bones to either side of the sacrum.
 The SI joint acts as a shock absorber between the lower body and the torso.

 You can develop pain due to inflammation of the joint, too little motion, or too much motion.
 As many as 15-30% of cases of lower back pain are due to sacroiliac joint issues.

 Who is at risk of developing sacroiliac joint pain?